-Engineering works are necessary to improve and make the railway better.
+Engineering works are necessary to make the railway better.
 We work with Network Rail to minimise the impact of these works but in some instances they will cause disruption to your journey.
 Sometimes train journeys are lengthened or diverted during planned engineering works, and some services may be replaced by bus or other suitable services.

 The best way to keep up to date with changes in train times is via our website, which displays details of planned work at least 12 weeks in advance.
 We also display posters at stations detailing changes at least 7 days in advance of planned work, and more detailed summaries are available from staffed stations 14 days in advance.